rharish101/DLGeneralization/README.md

 # DLGeneralization
-My project to recreate the results in "Understanding Deep Learning Requires Rethinking Generalization"
+My project to recreate the results in "Understanding Deep Learning Requires Rethinking Generalization" and do something similar on NLP.

 Contents
 --------